slint-ui/slint/docs/language/src/concepts/translations.md

 }
 ```

+Suppose you're using the above and the user's locale is set to `fr`,
+Slint will look for `gallery.mo` in the `lang/fr/LC_MESSAGES/gallery.mo`.

 ## Previewing Translations with `slint-viewer`

+Use `slint-viewer` to preview translations when previewing `.slint` files:

-The `slint-viewer` need to be compiled with the `gettext` feature
+1. Enable the `gettext` feature when compiling `slint-viewer`.

-When previewing `.slint` files with `slint-viewer`, use the `--translation-domain` and `--translation-dir`.
-command line option to automatically load translations and display them based on the current locale.
+2. Use the `--translation-domain` and `translation-dir` command line options to
+   load translations and display them based on the current locale.